MetisAdrastea/Cochecito/README.md

 - Connect the LiPo battery and the motor to the motor driver board.
 Secure it somewhere (hot glue, screws...).
 The driver board provides 5V for the trinket and its friends.
 - Disassemble the DualShock receiver and make it breadboard-friendly.
 I glued a piece of perfboard and soldered wires from the PS2 connector to a pin strip.
 I've read online that it only works at 3.3V but mine works fine at 5V.
 - Connect the Pro Trinket, the OLED, the receiver and the driver board together.
 The pins I used are on first section of Cochecito2.ino
-- Uplolad sketch to the Pro Trinket.
+- Uplolad sketch (all .ino files) to the Pro Trinket.
 It requires Adafruit SSD1306, Adafruit SfotServo, PS2X_lib and EEPROM.h libraries.

 USING IT
 - Y axis of the left stick controls the drive motor